-As mentioned above, the precise study design depends on the primary and secondary research question and type of metabolic disorder (or combinations thereof) being studied.
-In most (<95%) of our studies metabolic disorder is induced via diet manipulations.
-The exception is when ob/ob or db/db mice are used (obesity or diabetes studies).
-These genetically modified models are already obese and insulin resistance and do not require induction via a high fat diet.
+In most (<95%) of our studies metabolic disorder is induced via diet manipulations akin to humans.
+The exception is when ob/ob or db/db mice are used (in specific obesity or diabetes studies).
+These genetically modified models cannot control appetite and overeat irrespective of the type of diet which is why they are already obese and insulin resistant at young age and do not require induction via a high fat diet.
 During every study body weight and food intake are monitored regularly, different blood samples will be taken and at the end mice will be sacrificed and tissues will be collected.
 Depending on the research questions, additional procedures, either for induction of metabolic disorder or for measurement of additional parameters could be added to the study.
-These additional procedures are described below for the different metabolic disorders.
+These additional procedures/parameters are described below for the different metabolic disorders.